emogooo/Lung-Disease-Diagnosis-Preprocessing-Application/islenmisRontgenler/readme.txt

-islenmisRontgenler klasörünü silmeyin, readme dosyasını silin.
+islenmisRontgenler klasörünü silmeyin.
-Do not delete islenmisRontgenler folder but delete readme file.
+Do not delete islenmisRontgenler folder.